Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 **Figure 1A-B from Gorkin *et al*, 2020, Nature**.
 ![](../figures/mouse-atlas-fig1a.png)

 In particular, we will use **ChIP-seq data** generated in immunoprecipation experiments for **several histone modifications**, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
+These data have been downloaded and made available in this github repo, in: `Bioinformatics_workshop/Day-2/data/gorkin-et-al/`.

 Namely, we will start by contrasting the locations of ChIP-seq peaks for two chromatin marks between forebrain and heart tissues in the developing mouse:
 - **H3K27ac** - acetylation at the 27th lysine residue of histone H3